wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-When there is a change in the SDK's status or an error, the booleans `connected` and `loading` will change.
-This will cause changes to the UI.
+When there is a change in the SDK's status or an error, the booleans `connected` and `loading` will change, which will cause changes to the UI.
 The final function that you need to add to the `AuthModel` calls `requestPermissionsIfNeeded`:

 ```swift
 func setup() {